Myoldmopar/Cait.Rocks/README.rst

 Cait.Rocks |versionimage|_ |climateimage|_
 ==========================================

-This repo holds the Django-backed and Angular-fronted website for CaitRocks_.
+This repo comprises the Django-backed and Angular-fronted website for CaitRocks_.

 .. _CaitRocks: <https://cait.rocks/>